Our Vision, Mission, and Statement of Faith

 God had a plan for the lives of Chuck and Charla Pereau, a fireman and housewife from North Hollywood, California.
 In 1966 they took an unforgettable journey 178 miles south of the U.S./Mexico border and received a supernatural call and vision.
 This would change not only their lives but the lives of countless others.

 The vision came in the sound of children laughing at a place where there were no children…only old and crumbling adobe buildings.
 A verse from the Bible was whispered in Charla’s ear, “Lo the fields are white unto harvest…” As she looked, the sparse wild grasses around her were transformed into a waving field of grain.
 She and Chuck felt assured that God had brought them to this desert place.
 They prayed and shared the vision with a few trusted friends.
 God rewarded their faithfulness and soon they were able to purchase the old buildings on the 72 acres.
 Thus began “Hogar Para Niños,” FFHM’s first orphanage.
-Needy children came and were fed, clothed, loved, nurtured and discipled in Christian faith.
+Abandoned children came and were fed, clothed, loved, nurtured and discipled in Christian faith.

 By 1980 hundreds of indigenous people were brought to the fields around the orphanage from the Southern Mexican state of Oaxaca.
 They came to work in the tomato fields, the newly developing commercial agricultural industry of this region of Mexico.
 At the same time, Christian workers and missionaries arrived at the orphanage from the U.S./Canada.
 They helped to care for the children at the orphanage and to distribute food and clothing to the destitute field workers.
 These unevangelized people responded to the claims of the Gospel with many coming to faith.
 The Pereaus and their growing number of prayer partners continued to work and to pray.